Updated 16 October 2020

 Reforested areas have been shown to burn as rapidly or more rapidly than natural mixed vegetation with understory (much of the Camp Fire area was previously re-planted as a tree farm).
 This is partly because the vegetation creates wind breaks, and partly because the vegetation catches embers.
 These reforested areas don’t have the natural gaps and clumps, either, that create natural fire delays.
 They are optimized for yield for one or two species – just like farm fields.
 Of course, monocultures are bad for biodiversity (and also bad for long term forest health, but that is a story for another day), but in this case, it’s worse because the method makes fires worse.

-In the shrublands, invasive grasses introduced 200+ years ago have taken over, and are ever expanding due to both fire and grazing.
-Grazers, like cattle, eat the native vegetation too (i.e. oaks, manzanitas, sage, etc), and allow the grasses with their shorter life cycles to spread to new areas.
+In the shrublands, invasive grasses introduced 200+ years ago have taken over, and are ever expanding due to both fire and poorly managed grazing.
+Grazers, like cattle, eat and trample the native vegetation too (i.e. oaks, manzanitas, sage, etc), and allow the grasses with their shorter life cycles to spread to new areas.
 These grasses burn quickly and easily.

 Human Caused Fires Makes Everything Worse

-Now, consider that the narrative in the mainstream has been “log more, thin more, remove fuel” (see above).
+Now, consider that the narrative in the mainstream has been “remove fuel by logging more, thinning more and more prescribed burns” (see above).
 So it might seem counterintuitive to say that more human started fires is bad.
-After all, these fires are burning fuel, which should make the land safer.
+After all, these fires are burning fuel, which should make the land safer over time.
 But as discussed above, fuel removal is far from a silver bullet, and worse, still, human start fires at the absolute worst times – times when natural fires would be rare.

 And let’s consider the devastating PG&E (electricity utility company) fires in California.
 Their power transmission lines were implicated in several of the most severe fires of the mid/late 2010’s, and upwards of 1000 fires total.
 Making this especially bad, these fires occurred during uniquely Californian wind events.
 The wind event that triggered the transmission line failures that sparked the fires is also what caused these fires to advance so quickly.
 Again, a natural wildfire regime rarely has this issue, because these wind events are NOT associated with lightning.

-Of course, you might be saying that the August 2020 California wildfires were largely caused by lightning.
+You might be thinking that the August 2020 California wildfires were largely caused by lightning.
 This is true, and that was a once every 50 or 100 year event (some say even longer!)
 Maybe related to climate change, maybe not, we just can’t say.
 I call it bad luck.
+And a 50 to 100 year event fits in the normal fire return interval mentioned above.

 But even when we eliminate the lightning fires of 2020, we see the same long-term trend of human-initiated fires during the worst fire weather days.
 In fact, nearly 85% of wildfires in the USA are started by humans, whether it be utilities, hunters, campers, kids playing, or even a 23,000 acre blaze caused by a gender reveal party.